Building Rodanthe Bridge

 By extending into the Pamlico Sound, the design also minimizes impact to sensitive environmental areas and ocean and sound shoreline on the islands, as well as to the community of Rodanthe.
 In addition, Rodanthe Bridge ensures safe and reliable passage for travelers (a key project objective), as well as providing better traffic flows among the Outer Banks communities, beaches, and protected areas.
 When the bridge opens, N.C.
 12, as previously built, will be turned over to the wildlife refuge and in Rodanthe, the former thruway will be used by travelers and tourists to access private property.

 The Outer Banks poses several challenges, including the environmentally sensitive lands, limited labor force, and limited access to materials.
 To meet these challenges, Flatiron developed several innovative approaches to the project.
 The first of these being Flatiron’s Advancing Rail System, which combines the ability to straddle the newly built bridge structure and to leap frog temporary work sections.
 We also emphasized the use of precast elements throughout the project: precast piling, caps, girders, deck panels, among others.
-The rail system, in addition to precast elements, also helps Flatiron meet its aggressive schedule —completion of the bridge approximately 13 months earlier than NCDOT estimates.

 In addition, the design-build process allowed design, environmental permits, utility relocation, and construction to take place under one contract.
 According to NCDOT, this process resulted in a reduction in construction time and helped the department avoid cost inflation, in addition to mitigating environmental impact and travel delays.